-Or poisoned or killed—by pollutants or war?—flags waving, we proclaimed,
+Or poisoned or killed – viruses, pollutants, war – flags waving, we proclaimed,

 Much of our lower-lying areas under water, and by unconstrained

-Two separately great and hostile countries where once union had reigned
+Two separately great and hostile countries where union (briefly) reigned

-Of overt racial, religious and class warfare, and the sustained
+Of overt racial, religious, sexual and class warfare, and the sustained

-In what were now the two greatest countries on Earth, no damn longer restrained
+In what are now the two greatest countries on Earth, no damn longer restrained